-Whether you have a layover, overnight sleepover or you are just quickly passing through, our Honolulu Airport Guide is a great place to start planning your visit.
+Whether you have a layover, overnight sleepover or are just quickly passing through, our Honolulu Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 we tried sleeping on benches around the luggage carousels, but were told to leave by security. – otta86